gunadarma-academy/asde-michi-test/master-test-plan.markdown

 ## Document Approval

-The signatures below acknowledge that the test plan outlined above is complete and accurate.
+(If needed) The signatures below acknowledge that the test plan outlined above is complete and accurate.
 Upon receiving written approval, the project team will proceed to the next step of the project.
 If anything changes during the execution of the project, the test plan will be updated and re-approved accordingly.

 --------------------------------------------------------------------------------